vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/markdown.md

 ### Stylize

-Setting this to a invliad stytax <span style="color:red">doesn't</span> have any effect.
+Setting this to a invalid stytax <span style="color:red">doesn't</span> have any effect.

 - [View Detail](../markdown/stylize.md)